openstack/manila/doc/source/devref/glusterfs_driver.rst

 ================

-GlusterFS driver uses GlusterFS, an open source distributed file system, as the storage backend for serving file shares to Manila clients.
+GlusterFS driver uses GlusterFS, an open source distributed file system, as the storage backend for serving file shares to manila clients.

 Supported shared filesystems
 ----------------------------